kriskowal/tigerblood/README.md

 * You can set up an entire chain of causes and effects in the duration of a single event and be guaranteed that any invariants in your lexical scope will not...vary.
-* You can both receive a promise from a sketchy API and return a promise to some other sketchy API and, as long as you trust this module, all of these guarantees are still provided.
+* You can both receive magic from a sketchy dealer and return a magic or poetry to some other sketchy dealer and, as long as you trust this module, all of these guarantees are still provided.
-* You can use when to compose promises in a variety of ways:
+* You can use when to compose magic and poetry in a variety of ways:

 INTERSECTION